Tips & Tricks to create smooth deployment

 Keep Keychain Access organized and delete expired certificates and profiles.
 Enterprise certificates last for three years, while others last only a year.
 Certificates cannot be renewed, so it will be necessary to create new certificates just before the old ones expire.
 Make sure to revoke and delete old certificates, and re-sign apps with new certificates.

 Remove the old provisioning profiles as the new ones are installed.
-This means that Xamarin Studio is not in a position where it has to decide which profile to use.
+This means that Visual Studio for Mac is not in a position where it has to decide which profile to use.
 To achieve this, first make sure to delete the profile in the Apple developer center, and then browse to Preferences > Your Account > View Details....
 Select the provisioning profile and click Show in Finder.
 This will reveal the location of the profile in the Mac file system, where it can then be deleted using Finder.

 Ensure that all the required certificates and the corresponding private keys are available.
 For each team will need a developer certificate (to install apps on a own device), and a distribution certificate (to install on other devices)